cockroachdb/copyist/README.md

 inserting "fixture" data into tables that makes testing more convenient.

 ## Limitations
-* Because of the way copyist works, it can only be used with non-parallel, single- threaded tests and application code.
+* Because of the way copyist works, it can only be used with non-parallel, single-threaded tests and application code.
 This is because the driver code has no way of knowing which connections, statements, and transactions are used by which test and/or by which thread.

 * copyist currently supports only the Postgres `pq` driver.
 If you'd like to extend copyist to support other drivers, like MySql or SQLite, you're invited to